 The Company values RSUs (the grant date fair value) based on the closing price of the Company's Class A common stock on the date the grant is issued, and recognizes the expense related to this value on a straight-line basis over the vesting term.
-During 2021 the Company recorded approximately \$0.6 million in expense related to outstanding RSU grants.
-There were no benefits related to income taxes during the period.
-Unrecognized compensation expense as of December 31, 2021, was \$10.0 million, to be recognized over a weighted average period of approximately 1.4 years.
+During 2022 and 2021 the Company recorded expense related to outstanding RSU grants of approximately \$6.9 million and \$0.6 million, respectively.
+During 2022 income tax benefits related to the vesting of RSUs were de minimus.
+There were no benefits related to income taxes during 2021.
+Unrecognized compensation expense as of December 31, 2022, was \$11.8 million, to be recognized over a weighted average period of approximately 1.9 years.